 When you’re comfortable and ready with your design, let’s get started on some easy henna designs for beginners!

-Here, we showcase Henna designs suitable for both the left and right hand.
+Here, we Showcase 5 Easy Henna Designs for Beginners (suitable for both the left and right hand).

-To start off, we first start with the bulb of the lotus (center).
+To start off, we first start with the bulb of the lotus (centre).

 Draw a circle with a slight protrusion at the tip of the circle, before drawing ovals extending in an outwards arc.